Martiros Saryan: Education and Career

 Following the Bolshevik seizure of power in 1917, he went with his family to live in Russia.
-Saryan permanently moves to Armenia after the establishment of the Armenian Soviet Socialist Republic.
+Saryan permanently moved to Armenia after the establishment of the Armenian Soviet Socialist Republic.
 While most of his work reflected the Armenian landscape, he also designed the coat of arms for the Armenian SSR and designed the curtain for the first Armenian state theatre.
 After its establishment, the first Armenian State Theater (now known as the Sundukyan State Academic Theatre) needed a designer and artist-advisor.
 Saryan, who had previously assisted with the theater's interior design, accepted the position after an invite and officially joined the staff.
 During his tenure, Saryan also created the first emblem of the state theater.
 He also made a proposal for the flag of this independent Armenia based on the colors and designs of traditional Armenian fabrics and carpets, although his design was rejected.